Healthy-AI/IncomeSim/README.md

 * **Training data**: The "default" policy data set represents observational data for causal effect estimators to learn from.
 * **Evaluation data**: The "full" and "no" policy data sets represent samples observed under alternative interventions ($A \leftarrow 1$ and $A \leftarrow 0$, respectively).
   The out-of-sample quality of estimates of CATE and ATE can be estimated by using a model fit to the training data to predict (average) potential outcome for the subjects in the file representing each intervention and compare to the observed values.
-In Python:
+In Python, using the "S-learner" estimator implemented in the IncomeSCM package:
 ```python
 import pandas as pd
 import numpy as np